grapemoli/grapemoli/README.md

 ## Greetings! 👋
 Hi!
 I am a Junior working towards a BS in Computer Science.
 The name is inspired by grapes and guacamoli.
 Both are great.

-I have a preference for C++ and Java, and would rather not work with CLISP or Perl again. :relaxed:
+Despite my stats stating that I mostly code in JavaScript/HTML/CSS, I have a preference for C++ and Java (and would rather not work with CLISP or Perl again).
+Most of the JavaScript inflation is due to having most major projects as WebDev projects. :relaxed:

 <br>